 Set on the hillside with a similar, simple Caribbean style decor to the Classic Rooms, this suite is made up of two interconnecting rooms.
-Both rooms are en suite and the large balcony overlooks the hotel’s hillside pool and sun deck and out towards the sea.
+Both rooms are en suite and the large balcony overlooks the hotel’s hillside pool and sun deck and out toward the sea.

 The Beachfront Suites have the most enviable location right on the beachfront overlooking the sea.
 They are also the closest to the main pool and beach restaurant.
-These 70m2open-plan, junior suites have a bedroom area with a wooden, four poster bed and a comfortable living area a few steps down.
+These 70m2open-plan, junior suites have a bedroom area with a wooden, four-poster bed and a comfortable living area a few steps down.
 Their design is a similar, vintage style to the Junior Plantation Suites and they also feature a terrace with two sun loungers.